Client-side bootstrapping

 Since there is a delay between initializing PostHog and fetching feature flags, feature flags are not always available immediately.
 This makes them unusable if you want to do something like redirecting a user to a different page based on a feature flag.

 To have your feature flags available immediately, you can initialize PostHog with precomputed values until it has had a chance to fetch them.
 This is called bootstrapping.
+After the SDK fetches feature flags from PostHog, it will use those flag values instead of bootstrapped ones.

 To bootstrap PostHog with feature flags, use the bootstrap key in the initialization config and add feature flag values to it: